Bira/octopus-carnival/_drafts/wir-neverwinter-hotenow.md

 the case, we now run into the group that ties to the Heir of Delzoun, and it's a genuine Dwarf Fortress expedition!

-The Heir's theme description actively lied to the player: they're not one of the last dwarves who are still looking for the lost city.
+The Heir's description actively lied to the player: they're not one of the last dwarves who are still looking for the lost city.
 In reality there are so many that after their disparate teams and groups joined together to coordinate their efforts they had to elect a government to keep them organized.
-Their newly elected leader decided that Mount Hotenow was their best bet, since there were many stories and a few confirmed Delzoun outposts connecting it to Gauntlgrym.
+Their newly elected leader decided that Mount Hotenow was their best bet, since there were many stories connecting it to Gauntlgrym and a few confirmed Delzoun outposts on its slopes.

 This extremely large expedition set out from Neverwinter before the Heir got here, and the litany of setbacks and tragedies they experienced along the way is